Labour Relations Foundations

 Laying the Groundwork for Excellence in Union-Management Relations

-Our flagship program for some 75 years, Labour Relations Foundations is widely acknowledged as Canada’s number one learning experience of its kind.
+Our flagship program for 80 years, Labour Relations Foundations is widely acknowledged as Canada’s number one learning experience of its kind.
 There is no better place to develop foundational skills in collective bargaining, grievance mediation, and arbitration in just five days.
 Make the most of this rare opportunity to see how the other side lives; managers will understand the union perspective while union representatives will view issues through management eyes.

 a) Grievance Mediation From the Ground Up